Proposal Review and Submission

 • Checking and resolving validations/errors in the Sponsor's portal

-In order to appropriately prioritize those proposals that are submitted to ORSP within the defined 5-day timeframe, proposals with the administrative components received less than 5 business days in advance of the sponsor deadline (and/or final technical components received less than 3 business days in advance) will receive a scaled review which will include, at minimum, the following:
+In order to appropriately prioritize those proposals that are submitted to ORSP within the defined 5-day timeframe, proposals submitted with the administrative components less than five (5) business days in advance of the sponsor deadline (and/or final technical components submitted less than three (3) business days in advance) will receive a scaled review which will include, at minimum, the following:

 • Comparing the proposal to the sponsors’ guidelines, specifically for any items that may prevent successful submission.